Kodiak Island Borough, Alaska

-Kodiak Island Borough (Остров Кадьяк) is a borough in the U.S. state of Alaska.
+Kodiak Island Borough is a borough in the U.S. state of Alaska.
 At the 2020 census, the population was 13,101, down from 13,592 in 2010.
 The borough seat is Kodiak.

 Geography

 The borough has a total area of 12022 sqmi, of which 6550 sqmi is land and 5472 sqmi (45.5%) is water.
 Most of the land area belongs to Kodiak Island, but a thin strip of coastal area on the western part of the Alaska Peninsula and other nearby islands (Afognak Island, Shuyak Island, Marmot Island, Raspberry Island, Little Raspberry Island, Whale Island, Spruce Island, Woody Island, Uganik Island, Sitkalidak Island, Tugidak Island, Sitkinak Island, Chirikof Island, and the Semidi Islands) are also in the borough.
 The waterway between the island and mainland is known as the Shelikof Strait.
 South of the island are the open waters of the Pacific Ocean, so the site is considered good for launching certain types of satellites.
 The Kodiak Launch Complex is ideal for putting satellites in Molniya and polar orbits.